robertziesenis/macify/README.md

 # Macify (in development)
 ## About
 Macify is a web tool for creating image and video mockups of your screen recordings within Macbook frames.
-More devices to follow.
+Also featuring: iMac, iPhone and Lenovo ThinkPad devices.

 ## How to Use
 Instructions tba

 ## Roadmap (work in progress)
+Completed
 - [x] Upload a screen recording image or video file
 - [x] Download composition as image file (JPG) or video file (MP4 or WEBM depending on browser support) based on uploaded file type
 - [x] Resize composition width and height